PDS Logo, the Tree of Life

 Brushing them off when they’re reaching out for attention and affection should be avoided when dating or having a relationship with a fearful avoidant, particularly if they love you too.

-Becoming dependent in the relationship Fearful avoidants, due to their upbringing, tend to rely on themselves a lot (despite the innate desire to get into a serious relationship).
+Fearful avoidants, due to their upbringing, tend to rely on themselves a lot (despite the innate desire to get into a serious relationship).

 They tend to be triggered if they feel they're becoming dependent on a partner, family member, or friend.